pointermess/Supercharge.js/README.md

 ### Bindings

-Supercharge.js supports very simple bindings.
-They only work on elements where the body consists of only a string and no other elements.
+Supercharge.js supports very simple bindings but it is recommended to only use it in components containing non-bindable elements only.

 ```js
 class Clock extends SuperchargeBindable